CibeleAmaral/ClimBiodiv/README.md

 //});
 ```
 ![ClimBiodiv_readme_fig2](https://user-images.githubusercontent.com/67020853/135663699-6aa915e7-a737-4975-b779-e616bea846f7.png)
+Fig 2.
 Visualization of step 5 - NDFIW before (A) and after (B) disturbance, step 7 - difference, and step 8 - damaged areas (in blue).
 Zoom-in in southern Florida.

 *You might run the code above for multiple years and unify the annual sample points into one layer for a long-term analysis.